Definition

 Minnesota SF4842 Would Prohibit Commissioner From Restricting Airport Fuel Distribution

-Minnesota SF 4842 proposes to prohibit the state commissioner from restricting municipal airport fuel distribution, including purchasing and storage management.
+Minnesota Senate Bill 4842 proposes to prohibit state-level restrictions on municipal airport fuel distribution, including purchasing and storage management.
 This shift toward local autonomy could limit the state's ability to implement uniform fuel standards or transition mandates across municipal aviation infrastructure.

 Minnesota Senate Bill SF 4808 Proposes E-15 Gasoline Access and Monitoring Requirements